 On November 29, 2019, French investigators, in cooperation with Belgian police, released a 561-page indictment that concludes Belgian national, Oussama Atar—alias Abu Ahmed, was responsible for planning a series of attacks in Paris and Brussels in 2015 and 2016.
 The Paris incidents include the Stade de France and Bataclan theatre attacks in November 2015 where over 130 people were killed.
 The attacks in Belgium include one failed attack in Verviers in January 2015, one thwarted attack on a Thalys train in August 2015, and the March 2016 attack in Brussels.
 Atar, along with his cousin Khalid el-Bakraoui, set up an ISIS cell in Belgium in 2014, and it is suspected that he later relocated to Syria to plan attacks across the Middle East.
 It is alleged Atar was a close associate of Abu Muhammad al-Adnani, then the spokesman of ISIS.
 Atar was later given authority to plan attacks across Europe.
 According to the indictment, Atar has since been killed in Syria.
 On February 5, 2020, it was reported that prosecutors in Belgium sought to bring Atar’s seven accomplices to the country’s highest court for their role in the 2016 Brussels attacks.
 One suspect, Salah Abdeslam, is already in French jail due to his role in the Paris 2015 attack that killed 131 people.
 Abdeslam has already been sentenced to 20 years in prison in Belgium for injuring three officers in a shootout before escaping and later being captured in France.
 (Sources: Brussels Times, Financial Times, The National, BBC News)

 On May 1, 2021, a Belgian court announced that 10 suspects will stand trial for the 2016 Brussels terror attacks.
-However, one of the defendants was presumably killed in Syria and will be tried in absentia.
+However, one of the defendants, Oussama Atar, was presumably killed in Syria and will be tried in absentia.
 Prosecutors have previously requested that eight of the defendants face the Criminal Court of Assizes—a court where the most serious crimes are tried—on charges of assassinations and attempted assassinations in a terrorism context, and for membership of a terror.
 However, the Council Chamber has moved forward with just one trial on the matter.
 On September 12, 2022, Salah Abdeslam and eight other suspected members of ISIS appeared at a Brussels court where they faced charges for their connection to the March 2016 Brussels bombings.
 Abdeslam refuses to take the stand as he claims the glass-enclosed cubicles used in the trial prevent the defendants from being able to effectively speak with their lawyers.
+On December 5, 2022, the trial of the 2016 Brussels terror attacks commenced at a Brussels court.
+If convicted, nine of the men will be sentenced to life imprisonment, and the other faces a 10-year sentence.
 The trial is expected to last until June 2023.
-(Sources: Deutsch Welle, Agence France Presse, Barron’s)
+On December 12, six defendants refused to attend the bombing trial due to unfair security measures which included two strip searches a day.
+(Sources: Deutsch Welle, Agence France Presse, Barron’s, Euro News, National)

 Before the March 2016 attacks, Belgium suffered its most recent terrorist attack on Belgian soil in May 2014, when French national and ISIS fighter Mehdi Nemmouche killed four people at the Jewish Museum in Brussels.
 The May 2014 attack and the subsequent 2015 attacks in France that were heavily linked to Belgian jihadist activity had major impacts on Belgium, spurring new debate on the threats of Islamic extremism and returning foreign fighters.